makevoid/B-Record/Readme.md

 This is a music authoring Tool

+made for small artists that want promote their work and accept donations

 if you want to do the same thing as Imogen is doing you can use this app to do so!